 Terminology can also be a bit confusing.
 There are wireless headphones, and then there are “truly wireless” headphones.
 The former are headphones where each bud is connected to each other with a wire but don’t need a wired connection to your audio device; the latter are earbuds completely free from wire, with each individual earbud connecting to your device wirelessly.
 Today, there are plenty of options for each.
 Here are some of the best running headphones available today.

 The JBL Endurance Sprint in-ear headphones are designed to function well while running an adjust about every imaginable athletic endeavor—even swimming.
-With JBL’s Maghook over-the-ear design, interchangeable eartips, and TwistLock technologies, the Sprint will stay securely in your ears xxx.
+With JBL’s Maghook over-the-ear design, interchangeable eartips, and TwistLock technologies, the Sprint will stay securely in your ears during even the most vigorous activities.
 Touch controls make it easy to change your music or take a call, an IPX7 waterproofing means you can even take a post-run swim while wearing them.
 You can expect 8 hours of battery life with a full charge, but if you find yourself empty right before your next run, a quick 10-minute charge will get you a full hour of playback.

 The most well-known truly wireless headphones are the Apple AirPods.
 The iconic, stark white design can be spotted in the ears of countless commuters, runners, and office workers every day.
 They offer great sound quality with innovative built-in touch controls, plus instant pairing with your iPhone (though AirPods can also be used with Android devices).
 The Apple AirPods Pro also offer weather resistance, grippy silicone ear tips, and adjustable noise cancellation, making them the best AirPods for running.